Vijayakanth: Political career

 DMDK won 29 seats and emerged as the second largest party in the Tamil Nadu Legislative Assembly.
 Vijayakanth won from Rishivandiyam, after securing 53.2% of the votes polled.
 Following its performance in the 2011 assembly elections, DMDK was officially recognised as a state party by the Election Commission of India and Vijayakanth was elected as the Leader of Opposition in the Tamil Nadu assembly.
 Over the next two years, rifts developed between Vijayakanth and then Chief Minister of Tamil Nadu and leader of AIADMK Jayalalithaa, which resulted in separation between the two alliance partners.
 For the 2014 Indian general elections, Vijayakanth entered into the National Democratic Alliance led by the Bharatiya Janata Party.
 His party contested 14 seats but did not win a single seat.

 In February 2016, Vijayakanth lost his position as the Leader of Opposition in the Tamil Nadu assembly after ten of his party MLAs resigned from the assembly.
 For the 2016 Tamil Nadu Legislative Assembly elections, he led the People's Welfare Front alliance.
 During the election campaign, he criticised actor Rajinikanth, which caused backlash from the supporters of Rajinikanth.
 He was also criticised for making obscene gestures in public, often towards journalists.
 This led to several memes targeting him in the social media.
 He lost the election from Ulundurpet to R. Kumaraguru of the AIADMK and his party-led alliance failed to win any seats in the assembly.
 Despite being part of the winning alliance, his party fared poorly and failed to win any seat in the subsequent 2019 Indian general elections.
 In the 2021 Tamil Nadu Legislative Assembly election, his party secured just 0.43% of the total votes polled.
-He continued to serve as the general secretary of DMDK till his death in December 2023.
-He was often known for his "open and bold stance" during his political career.
+He continued to serve as the president of DMDK till his death in December 2023.